Terradue/doc-tep-geohazards/source/tutorials/diapason-iw.rst

         :width: 750px
         :align: center

 * Select an area on the map .
-In the "Search Terms" field , you may type "IW AND SLC" to search for the correct product type covering the area
+In the "Search Terms" field , you may type "IW AND SLC NOT GRD" to search for the correct product type covering the area

 .. figure:: assets/tuto_diapiw_2.png